briocheeeee/pixcanvas.fun/README.md

 ## License

-This project is licensed under the [MIT License[(LICENSE).
+This project is licensed under the MIT License.
 You are free to use, modify and distribute this project, provided you respect the terms of the license.

 ## Author

 Created by Brioche.
-For any questions or suggestions, feel free to contact me at [[skipskipped430@ gmail.com](mailto:skipskipped430@gmail.com)] or via [Discord](https://discord.com/users/933785709762973756).
+For any questions or suggestions, feel free to contact me at [skipskipped430@ gmail.com](mailto:skipskipped430@gmail.com) or via [Discord](https://discord.com/users/933785709762973756).